juanjux/evil-search-highlight-persist/README.md

 Emacs Evil-Search-Highlight-Persist Minor Mode
 ==============================================

+**IMPORTANT**: *this project is currently unmaintained; I went back to Vim as my main editor.
+If someone want to take over this just fork and we can update the elpa links*.

 This Emacs extension will make `isearch` and `evil-ex-search-incremental` (the "slash search") to highlight the search term (taken as a regexp) in all the buffer and persistently until you make another search or clear the highlights with the